 In 2012, PZU made a strategic decision to implement a new IT system for non-life products.
 Because of the importance of this project to the functioning of the organization, this project was given the name Everest.
 The implementation of the new IT system will enable the transformation of PZU and will improve the conditions for the proper management of customer relationships.
-By automating many processes, the new system will be an online tool for the sales person and the support employee, will allow easy changes to be made to the product offering and will support PZU in dealings with customers through various servicing channels.
+By automating many processes, the new system will be an online tool for the sales person and the support employee.
+It will allow for easy changes to be made to the product offering and will support PZU in dealings with customers through various servicing channels.
 The integration of the new system with other applications, namely claims handling, data warehouse, internal management and document flow, will create the conditions for fully exploiting the capabilities of the new solution.

 In accordance with the accepted schedule, a pilot implementation of the new system was launched on 18 November 2013.
-The Everest system pilot programme was conducted in two stages.
-Within the so-called small pilot programme, PZU made Everest available to approximately 70 exclusive agents and 30 PZU employees from Lublin.
-During the "large pilot programme" conducted from 13 January until the end of February 2014, Everest was made available to all of PZU's exclusive agents and sales branches in the Lubelskie and Podkarpackie network.
-The pilot programme had the purpose of checking the functioning of the new process and the correctness of the plan to deploy the new system throughout the country, as well as prepare users.
-The "large pilot programme" also gave the opportunity to monitor and analyse the business indicators.
+The Everest system pilot program was conducted in two stages.
+Within the so-called small pilot program, PZU made Everest available to approximately 70 exclusive agents and 30 PZU employees from Lublin.
+During the "large pilot program" conducted from 13 January until the end of February 2014, Everest was made available to all of PZU's exclusive agents and sales branches in the Lubelskie and Podkarpackie network.
+The pilot program served the purpose of verifying the operation of new processes and the correctness of the plan to deploy the new system throughout the country, and preparing the users.
+The "large pilot program" also gave the opportunity to monitor and analyze the business indicators.

 The implementation of the Everest platform has been divided into three phases.
 Such organization of the project will enable the business benefits to be achieved quickly with the simultaneous minimization of implementation risk.
 PZU will introduce motor, home and some property products into the system (for 11.5 thousand end users) by the end of 2014.
-The other products offered to the mass market and SMEs, will be activated from the beginning of 2015 (a further 10k end users).
+The other products offered to the mass market and SMEs, will be activated from the beginning of 2015 (a further 10 thousand end users).
 PZU plans to make products for corporate customers available in Everest in 2016.